 Other ceremonies held across Canada are generally organized by members of the Royal Canadian Legion or CAVUNP.
 Mission veterans who are interested in participating in a ceremony should contact the local chapters of these organizations to find out if a ceremony is being planned in their area.

-You may also find a local ceremony on the Veterans Affairs website under Calendar of Events (click on Search Events to view all upcoming events for a given calendar year).
+You may also find a local ceremony on the Veterans Affairs Calendar of Events (click on Search to view all upcoming events for a given calendar year).

-Approximately 3,000 Canadian police officers have served on international peace missions through the RCMP since 1989, training, mentoring and advising their counterparts overseas on every aspect of policing.
-Currently, there are more than 140 police officers from across Canada serving in some of the world’s most challenging places, including Afghanistan, Sudan and Haiti.
+More than 3,500 Canadian police officers have served on international peace missions through the RCMP since 1989, training, mentoring and advising their counterparts overseas on every aspect of policing.
+Currently, there are approximately 90 police officers from across Canada serving in Cambodia, Haiti and the West Bank.

-The first two deaths in the history of the RCMP’s international peace operations deployments occurred in January 2010, when Chief Superintendent (C/Supt.)
-Doug Coates and Sergeant (Sgt.)
-Mark Gallagher, both RCMP members, perished in the devastating earthquake in Haiti.
+Three Canadian police officers have died serving on peace operations missions overseas.
+In January 2010, two RCMP members, Chief Superintendent Doug Coates and Sergeant (Sgt.)
+Mark Gallagher perished in the devastating earthquake in Haiti.
 In December 2005, retired RCMP Sgt.
 Mark Bourque also lost his life in Haiti while serving with CANADEM, a Canadian non-governmental organization.